buks001/amazon-connect-InterVision-use-case/README.md

 # How to test
 Use case 2:
-when you press 2, for a new caller it will automatically update the record in the database and gives information on the date and directs you to an agent when you place a second call, it already updates your information on when last you call and directs you to an agent.
+when you press 2, for a new caller it will automatically update the record in the database and give information on the date and directs you to an agent when you place a second call, it already updates your information on when last you call and directs you to an agent.

 Simply dial this number and follow each play prompts to confirm the usage. # 866-573-2012